NanoFabrication Kingston

 Research services

-Design and prototyping, including etching, lithography, deposition, micromachining and characterization, project execution and engineering support
+Design and prototyping, including etching, lithography, deposition, micromachining and characterization, project execution, and engineering support.

 Sectors of application